The sum of a finite group of weights of a Hopf algebra: Grouplike elements and quantum groups

 \begin{remark} From the above proposition, finding out if $g \in \ggh$ is an important step.
-However, since $\beta(g) = 1\ \forall \beta \in [\Pi, \Pi]$, hence it suffices to comupte if $\la(g) = 1$, with $\la$'s the lifts of a set of generators of the (finite) abelian group $\Pi / [\Pi, \Pi]$.
-We will see more on this in Section \ref{Ssubquot} below. \end{remark}
+However, since $\beta(g) = 1\ \forall \beta \in [\Pi, \Pi]$, hence it suffices to compute if $\la(g) = 1$, where the $\la$'s are the lifts of a set of generators of the (finite) abelian group $\Pi / [\Pi, \Pi]$.
+We see more on this in Section \ref{Ssubquot} below. \end{remark}